 More than a few things have recently changed, and one thing that experts can agree on is that the world and workplace will remain turbulent in the future.
 We all will likely need to make some changes soon.
-Making change work is one of those life skills that are more important now than ever.
-This article introduces a positive, strength-based approach to change management (Appreciative Inquiry) that can bring new life to change initiatives.
+Like rapids in a river, change is a natural and necessary part of growing your business.
+As the world changes, leaders and businesses must change too.
+No company would brag about its status quo and sameness compared to when it began.
+But, change imposed is often change opposed.
+Being able to make change work is one of those leadership skills that are more important now than ever.
+Here is a four-step positive, strength-based approach to leading change that can bring new life to your team and business.

-Appreciative Inquiry (AI) is an approach to change management that fosters positive transformation.
-AI can be used in one-to-one coaching situations, with teams to develop strategic plans, and in companywide large-scale change initiatives.
-A few basic assumptions of Appreciative Inquiry are:
+Appreciative Inquiry is an approach to change management that fosters positive transformation.
+It can be used in one-to-one coaching sessions, with teams to create strategic plans, or in companywide large-scale change initiatives.

 Individuals, teams, and organizations move in the direction discussed